 Health and Safety and Risk assessments

 Dickson House and the North Flat are fully compliant with all relevant fire safety legislation.
 Fire safety equipment is serviced, inspected and, if necessary, repaired, as prescribed by the manufacturers.
 The fire alarm system is regularly serviced and maintained by ADT Fire and Security.
 The alarm system is tested weekly.
 Maintenance records are available on site.
 All children and staff are made aware of the fire evacuation procedure and assembly point, in the event of a fire.
 A fire drill is performed monthly and recorded appropriately.
-Premises are fully risk assessed using South Yorkshire Fire Service documentation.
-These are subject to regular inspection by the local Fire Safety Officer and Ofsted.
+Premises are fully risk assessed.
+These are subject to regular inspection by the local Fire Safety Officer and Trust Health & Safety Officer.

 Risk assessments are conducted on activities on and off-campus to ensure appropriate staffing levels and qualified persons are involved.
 While some activities involve calculated risk, mechanisms are put in place to reduce risk, allowing young people to enjoy their childhood and participate in a range of different hobbies.